 Objective: To model the four basic animal track patterns and learn the connection between body shape and size to these track pattern variations.

 Start by dividing the children into small groups, and have them crawl on their hands and knees over to their teachers, spread around in the classroom.
 When they settle in their small group circles, ask which of their limbs moved at the same time while crawling?
 (Right hand, left knee; left hand, right knee.)
 Hold up the Walker Movement Pattern fold-out poster showing how this represents a bobcat’s walking pattern.
 It also illustrates the crawl.
 Using the Movement Pattern Notes, describe the bobcat’s body and movement features.
 Lay out the straight walker pattern on the floor using the footprint ovals, introducing the terms stride and straddle as you do so.
 What is happening with their front and back feet to create just a single line of tracks?
 (Back feet are landing on the ground exactly where the front feet had been.)
 Can they think of other animals, similar to the deer and bobcat, that might walk this way?
 (All hoofed animals, cats and also dogs.)
 Then hold up puppets, stuffed animals or photos to confirm their correct guesses.
 Have the children pretend to be one of these animals and imitate their straight walker movement patterns.
 Hold up another Movement Pattern fold-out poster and repeat the process for the other movements.
+Afterward, you may wish to review the four patterns using the Four Basic Track Pattern diagram.

 TRACK DETECTIVES SLIDE SHOW